Mountain Equipment Lightline

 See the Men's ME Lightline See the Women's ME Lightline

 A staple in the Mountain Equipment lineup for over 40 years, the Lightline packs a serious punch.
-This winter-weight jacket is very warm with over 10 ounces of 700-fill-power down and has a tough 40-denier shell, all for less than $300.
-Taken together, you won’t find a better value and it’s one of our favorite down jackets for frigid days.
-Below we break down the Mountain Equipment Lightline’s warmth, weather resistance, weight, durability, fit and sizing, and more.
+This winter-weight jacket is very warm with over 10 ounces of 700-fill-power down and has a tough 40-denier shell—all for a reasonable $300.
+Taken together, you won’t find a better value, and it’s one of our favorite down jackets for frigid days.
+Below we break down the Mountain Equipment Lightline’s performance.
 To see how it stacks up to the competition, see our articles on the best down jackets and best winter jackets.

 The Mountain Equipment Lightline is a serious down jacket built for sub-freezing temperatures and deep winter conditions.
 What makes it so warm?
 To start, it’s stuffed with a lot of 700-fill duck down—10.4 ounces to be exact.
-For comparison, popular models in the same category such as the Rab Neutrino Pro and Patagonia Fitz Roy both use 8 ounces of down, although theirs is higher-end 800-fill-power.
+For comparison, another popular model in the same category, the Rab Neutrino Pro, uses 8 ounces of down, although it’s higher-end 800-fill-power.
 Second, the Lightline has a burly 40-denier shell that does a great job of keeping warmth in and snow out.
 Finally, the hood (described in more detail below) deftly keeps wind at bay.
 From daily use to winter camping adventures, the Lightline should keep you cozy.

-The Lightline is so warm in fact, that it’s overkill for anything but the coldest environments.
+The Lightline is so warm, in fact, that it’s overkill for anything but the coldest environments.
 After multiple winters with the jacket, we have found it to be most comfortable when temperatures dip well below freezing.
 With just a t-shirt on underneath—our preferred use given the super-soft interior—the jacket easily kept me warm during light activity in temperatures hovering around 20 degrees Fahrenheit.
-And when the mercury reaches single digits or lower, pairing it with a light midlayer is a nice combination.
-What’s perhaps most impressive, however, is that the Lightline is able to provide this level of warmth for just $275—a significantly lower price than comparable winter down jackets.
+And when the mercury reaches single digits or lower, pairing it with a long sleeve baselayer and light midlayer is a nice combination.
+What’s perhaps most impressive, however, is that the Lightline is able to provide this level of warmth for just $300—a significantly lower price than comparable winter down jackets.

 The Mountain Equipment Lightline offers excellent protection in cold, snowy, and windy conditions.
 The healthy amount of down fill combined with the thick 40-denier Drilite shell fabric do an admiral job of cutting wind, making the jacket feel nearly fortress-like in strong gusts (the stitched-through construction technically leaves vulnerabilities, but it'd take some serious wind to be noticeable).
 Further, a polyurethane coating helps moisture bead up and roll off the surface rather than penetrating the shell.
 And the hood is the icing on the cake: it contours nicely around my head and offers plenty of adjustments for battening down the hatches.
 Finally, the wire brim adds protection and visibility, and is even removable should that be your preference.
 One downside for climbers and skiers: the hood does makes for a tight fit around a helmet, although it technically works.